JerrySahon/docs/reference/Pearch.AI API/search-endpoints/post_v2-search.md

 ---
-title: BOOK A DEMOSubmit a search query with enhanced parameters (POST)
+title: BOOK A DEMO Submit a search query with enhanced parameters (POST)
 excerpt: >
   Enhanced search endpoint with additional parameters for more granular control over search behavior.